Capt. Walter Henry Write

 The morning of December 8, 1941, Capt.
 Write heard the news of the attack on Pearl Harbor and informed his men.
 To an extent, the news of the war was no surprise to the men.
-With the other companies of the battalion, they guarded the airfield against Japanese paratroopers.
+With the other companies of the battalion, they guarded the southern portion of the airfield against Japanese paratroopers.

 Sensing that an attack would come around noon, Capt.
 Write ordered his men to eat lunch early.
 They were with their tanks when the first Japanese planes appeared above Clark Field.
 The tankers were frustrated because there was very little they could do against the bombers with their weapons.
 After the attack, Write received orders to take his company to the barrio of Dau near a highway and railroad.